Applications of an elementary resolution of singularities algorithm to exponential sums and congruences modulo p^n

 The statements of several of our theorems will use the following terminology.

 {\bf Definition 1.6.} Assume $N(f)$ is nonempty.
 Then the {\it Newton distance} $d(f)$ of $f(x)$ is defined to be $\inf \{t: (t,t,...,t,t) \in N(f)\}$.

-{\bf Definition 1.7.} The {\it central face} of $N(f)$ is the face of $N(f)$ that intersects the line $t_1 = t_2 = ... = t_n$ in its interior.
+{\bf Definition 1.7.} The {\it central face} of $N(f)$ is the face of $N(f)$ of minimal dimension intersecting the line $t_1 = t_2 = ... = t_n$.

-In Definition 1.7, if the line intersects $N(f)$ at a vertex, then that vertex is the central face.
+In Definition 1.7, the central face of $N(f)$ is well-defined since it is given by the intersection of all faces of $N(f)$ intersecting the line $t_1 = t_2 = ... = t_n$.
+An equivalent definition that is sometimes used (such as in [AGV]) is that the central face of $N(f)$ is the unique face of $N(f)$ intersecting the line $t_1 = t_2 = ... = t_n$ in its interior.

 We now come to our theorems concerning sublevel set measures and oscillatory integrals.
-They are analogues of corresponding results in [G3].
-The statements of the theorems are slightly different for different fields $K$, in that it will depend on the dimension of $K$ over its base field.
+They are analogues of corresponding results in [G3]. $f(x)$ will always denote a function with convergent power series on a neighborhood of the origin with $f(0) = 0$.
+The statements of the theorems are slightly different for different fields $K$, in that they will depend on the dimension of $K$ over its base field.
 Correspondingly, in the following $b_K = 1$ if $K = \R$, $b_K = 2$ if $K = \C$, and for an extension of the $p$-adics $b_K$ denotes the degree of $K$ over $\Q_p$.

 We use the notation $|A|$ to denote the measure of a set $A$.
 If $K = \R$ or $\C$ this denotes the usual Lebesgue measure.
 When $K$ is ${\bf Q}_p$ we use the traditional Haar measure that assigns measure 1 to $\{x: |x| \leq 1\}$, and if $K$ is a finite extension of ${\bf Q}_p$ we use the product measure induced by that of ${\bf Q}_p$.
 As for which valuation we use on $K$, we will use the traditional $|x|_p = p^{-v_p(x)}$ valuation on ${\bf Q} \subset {\bf Q}_p$ and its natural extension to $K$ if $K$ is a finite extension of ${\bf Q}_p$.
 Note that the $b_K$th power of this valuation is used in [Cl] which accounts for the difference in the exponents in the theorems such as in section 2.